-During their absence, the Satagajs family purchased the ski area.
+During their absence, the Satagaj family purchased the ski area.
 The new owners got Willamette Pass up and running, and headed in the right direction.
 But like previous operators, they ran the place on a shoestring.

-“Lois Satagajs had a little restaurant there (the Summit House, in what is now the patrol building), and Rick ran the mountain,” Duncan says.
+“Lois Satagaj had a little restaurant there (the Summit House, in what is now the patrol building), and Rick ran the mountain,” Duncan says.
 “They did the best job they could possibly do, without any money.”

-During the 1981-82 season, the Satagajs family took on Charles Wiper, Jr., and his family as partners, and the Willamette Pass Ski Corporation was formed.
+During the 1981-82 season, the Satagaj family took on Charles Wiper, Jr., and his family as partners, and the Willamette Pass Ski Corporation was formed.
 The following summer — in the first of several investments by the Wipers — a double chairlift was installed to carry skiers for the first time to the top of Eagle Peak.

 That meant an influx of skiers, which would require reinforcements for a suddenly short-handed ski patrol.
 Those who had gone to Hoodoo were invited back, and several accepted.